-Redfish are one of many game fish to catch along the Tampa, Clearwater, and West Coast areas of Florida.
+Redfish are one of many game fish to catch in Boca Grande, Florida.
 Reds can be found along the whole Gulf Coast and also up the Atlantic Coast, as far north as North Carolina.

 These fish invade the shallows flats for safety until maturity.
 Often they are taken in the same places as snook, trout and a host of other flats gamefish.
 As they grow, they will eventually move offshore to join with the larger spawning fish.
 Even though they are small compared to their seniors, they still are great tackle busters on light tackle.
-They range from 20 to 35 inches and there is incredible redfish fishing all over Florida, Tampa Bay and surrounding areas.
+They range from 20 to 35 inches and there is incredible Redfish fishing all over the Florida Gulf Coast.

 The state of Florida does have strict regulation on the specie.
 There is a slot limit ranging from 18 to 27 inches.
 These restrictions, along with the recent passing of the net band, has increased the population of the redfish.
 Respecting and following the laws used to protect these fish will insure the future population.
 Reds can be caught year round.
 These fish school up in large numbers on the shallow flats and around oyster bars.
 In the Tampa – Clearwater area, we have gin clear water that often provides the opportunity for actually sight-casting to your fish.
 Red drum can be caught on artificial baits and live baits.
 These baits consist of gold spoons, jigs and top water plugs.
 As for live bait, shrimp, pinfish and greenbacks work best.
 Our redfish fishing charters will give you the best chance to catch one.